technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 01/Use Case 01.md

 - Set up a **Copy activity pipeline** using the intuitive, code-free interface

-- Customize settings like **column mappings, data filters, and file formats**
+- Customise settings like **column mappings, data filters, and file formats**

 ### **Task-1: Create a Copy job in Data Factory**